mch1307/gvs/README.md

 GVS_APPENV                  Environment where the app will run (ie dev, test,..)
 GVS_VAULTURL                URL of the Vault server GVS_SECRETPATH              Path to the Vault secret.
-GVS_SECRETLIST              List of secrets the application needs to read.
-                            Docker run does not support array env variable, so this should be stored in the image itself.
 GVS_SECRETTARGETPATH        Path where the secret kv file will be written  (default /dev/shm/gvs) GVS_SECRETAVAILABLETIME     Number of seconds after which the secret file will be destroyed GVS_VAULTROLEID             Path to file containing the Vault role id (default run/secrets/role_id)